shaiefhagelaar/dedicated_Game_Server/mods/instructions_Hostinger_AMP_Panel.md

 # Instructions

-These instructions are for the Hostinger VPS set up.
+These instructions are for accessing the AMP panel.
 Also these instruction assume you already set up your server/instance.
 If you do need help setting it up you can go to the following support article:

     https://www.hostinger.com/support/10046176-how-to-get-started-with-hostinger-s-game-panel/

 AMP Panel which simplifies the installation of the mods.
 I ran into some issues installing the mods and testing them.
 There are 3 specific panels that need different ID's to get the mods to work on the server.
 Make sure that before you start you make a back-up of the server just in case something breaks, this will make it easier to correct any mistakes or errors that might occur.

-## Home Panel Hostinger VPS
+## Accessing AMP Home Panel

 Click on No.1 the Home tab then navigate to the bottom of the page and in the box named VPS click on No.2 Manage.